The definitive account of the Abdication Crisis of 1936

 An influential coalition formed against him, including the Prime Minister Stanley Baldwin, his private secretary Alec Hardinge, the Archbishop of Canterbury and the editor of The Times.
 Edward seemed fated to give up Wallis and remain a reluctant ruler, or to abdicate his throne.
 Yet he had his own supporters, too, including Winston Churchill, the Machiavellian newspaper proprietor Lord Beaverbrook and his brilliant adviser Walter Monckton.
 They offered him the chance to remain on the throne and keep Wallis.
 But was the price they asked too high?

-Larman combines the personal with the political, high drama with low morals, to create a compulsively readable and comprehensive account.
-Anyone who wants to deepen their understanding of one of the key events of the 20th century, whose reverberations are still with us today, must read this engagingly fun and detailed book. - Anne Sebba
+A compulsively readable and comprehensive account.
+Anyone who wants to deepen their understanding of one of the key events of the 20th century, whose reverberations are still with us today, must read this engagingly fun and detailed book - Anne Sebba